 - You can make updates easily: If you want to add to or update your ebook, turnaround times will be much shorter than if you had to send corrections to a physical printer.
 This means you can keep your book up to date with cutting-edge information if you want to!

-- No printing = more images: Printing glossy, high-quality images is not cheap, but a digital-only format means you can pack in more helpful (and attractive) images, graphs, and graphics to break up the text of your book and make it even more user friendly.
+- No printing = more images: Printing glossy, high-quality images are not cheap, but a digital-only format means you can pack in more helpful (and attractive) images, graphs, and graphics to break up the text of your book and make it user friendly.

 How can I create an ebook if I’m not a writer?

 Writing is a skill we can all develop, but you might not have the time on your hands right now to perfect the craft.
-Seeing as you probably already outsource other tasks in the running of your business, you may want to outsource the writing of your ebook, too.
+Seeing as you probably already outsource other tasks in your business, you may want to outsource the writing of your ebook, too.